 2019 International Freezer Challenge

-The International Institute for Sustainable Laboratories (I2SL) has once again collaborated with My Green Lab to launch the 2019 International Freezer Challenge.
+The International Institute for Sustainable Laboratories (I2SL) has once again collaborated with My Green Lab to launch the 2019 International Laboratory Freezer Challenge.
 The challenge promotes sample integrity, energy efficiency, and cost reduction in laboratories.

 Labs earn points for management practices, temperature tuning, technology retirement and upgrades, and sharing information on best practices for sample storage and inventory.
 Benefits of the challenge include: